pyomeca/bioptim/README.md

 - MIDPOINT: The integral is approximated by a midpoint rectangle rule (Midpoint Riemann sum).
 - APPROXIMATE_TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the beginning of the next interval.
 - TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the end of the current interval.

-### Enum: SoftContactDynamics
-The type of transcription of any dynamics (e.g., rigidbody_dynamics or soft_contact_dynamics):
-- ODE: soft contact dynamics is handled explicitly.
-- CONSTRAINT: an extra control *fext* is added, and it ensures respecting soft contact_dynamics on nodes through a constraint.

-### Enum: DefectType
-- EXPLICIT: The defect comes from the explicit formulation.
-- IMPLICIT: The defect comes from the implicit formulation.
-- NOT_APPLICABLE: The defect is not applicable.

 # Examples
 In this section, we describe all the examples implemented with bioptim.
 They are ordered in separate files.
 Each subsection corresponds to the different files, dealing with different examples and topics.